Bill Harrington (broadcaster)

-Children's television
+Early life

+A native of Lynn, Massachusetts, Harrington began his performing career at the age of 7 as an actor in summer stock theater.
+He appeared on stage with Helen Hayes, May Whitty, and Edward Everett Horton.
+His performances with the North Shore Players led to radio work while still a student at Lynn English High School.
+He graduated from Boston University. and served in the United States Merchant Marine during World War II and was a broadcaster with Armed Forces Radio.

+Career

 In 1960, Harrington was hired by WHDH-TV to play Commander Jet on Commander Jet's Comedy.
 He also played Nozo the Clown, the brother of Bozo the Clown.
-Nozo was used to fill in for Bozo when Frank Avruch was unable to appear on the show.
+Nozo filled in for Bozo when Frank Avruch was unable to appear on the show.